faceyspacey/redux-first-router-restore-scroll/README.md

 **Everything `redux-first-router` is doing is to make Redux remain as your go-to for optimizing rendering performance.**

-It's for this reason we avoid a `<ScrollContext />` provider component which listens and updates in response to every single `location` state change.
+It's for this reason we avoid a top level `<ScrollContext />` provider component which listens and updates in response to every single `location` state change.
 It may just be the virtual DOM which re-renders, but cycles add up.

 Therefore, in some cases you may want to update the scroll position manually.
 So rather than provide a `<ScrollContext />` container component, we expose an API so you can update scroll position in places you likely already are listening to such updates: